lucaspiller/sociable/readme.txt

 === Sociable ===
-Author: sociable
-Contributors: sociable
+Contributors: lucaspiller
 Tags: sociable, social bookmarking, social bookmarks, social icons,  bookmarking, share, sharing, be sociable share, share and enjoy, digg, delicious, twitter, facebook, blinklist, stumbleupon, gmail, posterous, tumblr
-Requires at least: 2.6
+Requires at least: 3.0
 Tested up to: 4.3
 Stable tag: 4.4.0
+License: GPL-2.0+

 Congrats for joining the leader in the sharing space of WordPress plugins.
-"Sociable" is totally FREE, has over 1,7 million downloads and now you can enjoy Fueto and make your searches more Sociable.
+"Sociable" is totally FREE and has over 2.2 million downloads!

 == Description ==

 As you know, Sociable continues being the fastest growing leader in the sharing space of WordPress plugins.
 We really appreciate your feedback, so, here you are lastest version including Pinterest icon, font changes you suggested and other terrific features you get totally Free.